seontechnologies/seon-sdk-flutter-plugin/README.md

 To learn more about device fingerprinting please visit our [knowledge base](https://seon.io/resources/device-fingerprinting/).

 >_The plugin depends on the closed-source SEON SDK binaries.
-While the Flutter plugin itself is open-source and distributed under the MIT License, the SEON SDK binaries remain proprietary and are subject to their own licensing terms.
+While the Flutter plugin itself is open-source and distributed under the BSD 3-Clause License, the SEON SDK binaries remain proprietary and are subject to their own licensing terms.
 Please visit https://seon.io/resources/legal-and-security/legal/#terms-of-service for more details._

 ### Platform specific requirements
 #### Android